ASkauen/ruby-on-rails-install-guide/README.md

 ```
 &nbsp;
 * Now enter the new password.
-> *When you're typing, you won't be able to any characters being entered.*
+> *When you're typing, you won't be able to see any characters being entered.*

 &nbsp;
 * After setting and confirming your new password, press ``Ctrl + Z`` to exit out of the postgres command line.